-- 1. Operate the engine until the water temperature reaches 60°C [140°F). - 2.
-Shut off the engine. - Remove the oil drain plug.
-Drain the oil immediately to be sure all the oi land suspended contaminants are removed from the engine. - 4.
-Clean the area around the lubricating oil filter head. - Use an oil filter wrench to remove the filter. - Clean the gasket surface of the filter head.
+- Drain the oil immediately to make sure all the oil and suspended contaminants are removed from the engine. - 4.
+If the oil is being replaced the oil filter must be replaced also. - 5.
+Clean the area around the lubricating oil filter head. - Use oil filter wrench, Part Number 3400157, or equivalent, to remove the lubricating oil filter. - 7.
+Clean the gasket surface of the filter head with a clean, lint-free cloth.